Why are lazy images so good for your website and what is the most efficient way to “lazyload” images

 The key benefit of native lazy loading in a browser is the ease of implementation.
 All you need is some basic HTML knowledge to add

 Yet, with ease comes lack of control.
 The native attribute doesn’t allow developers to set custom thresholds for loading images.
 The exact value for what is meant by “close to the viewport” is left up to the browser.
 Say, if a user has a 4G connection, the browser starts loading lazy images that are 3,000 px below the viewport.
 Maybe that’s okay for desktops, but it might be too much for mobiles (the viewport of the iPhone XR, the largest Apple smartphone, is 896 px).
 But this is by no means the biggest flaw of native lazy loading.

-The key problem is that outside of Chrome, this attribute doesn’t work.
-If the majority of other browsers don’t have the feature yet, your efforts to use native built-in lazy loading might be easily derailed.
+The key problem is that outside of Chrome, this attribute doesn’t always work, and your efforts to use native built-in lazy loading might be easily derailed.
 Please check the Caniuse service to get fresh data on how many browsers offer the native lazy loading attribute.